Namibia, South Africa, and Zimbabwe.

 Current news from Botswana.

-Official site of the research and educational institution for natural and cultural heritage.
+Information about the research and educational institution for natural and cultural heritage.

 Organization dedicated to the preservation of Botswana's culture and heritage.